 Before an Occupation Certificate is issued, an updated public infrastructure inventory report must be prepared and submitted to Council.
-The updated report must identify any a) Creation of Restrictions and Positive Covenants i.
-Restricting Development - OSD Modification
+The updated report must identify any damage to public assets in the direct vicinity of the development site and the means of rectification for the approval of Council.

-65. Creation and Registration of Restrictions and Positive Covenants ii.
+65. Creation and Registration of Restrictions and Positive Covenants i.
+Restricting Development - OSD Modification ii.
 Positive Covenant - OSD Maintenance